 | Multi-threaded | Shows Python threads clearly | Shows all threads |

-| Setup | Just install py-spy | Need kernel tools, may need debug symbols |
+| Setup | Install py-spy | Need kernel tools, may need debug symbols |

 | Output formats | SVG, speedscope, text | Text report, script for flamegraphs |

-Troubleshooting: “Process not found”
+Troubleshoot “Process not found” errors

 To fix this, verify the target process is running and the PID is correct.